altheaHicks/Vector-Calculator/README.md

 Program requests numbers from user that represent three vectors, A, B, and C. Program then calculates the following and prints results to screen:

--dot products
+- dot products
--cross products
+- cross products
--area of parallelogram
+- area of parallelogram
--area of triangle
+- area of triangle
--scalar triple product
+- scalar triple product
--whether the vectors lie on the same plane
+- whether the vectors lie on the same plane

 ## Usage